AirdroperUA/AirOS-docs/content/usage/advanced/index.md

 [CSS](https://www.w3schools.com/html/html_css.asp) is commonly used for styling HTML webpages, and has an extensive set of features available.
-For the purposes of adjusting the BlueOS theme, the most important thing to understand is [how to specify colors](https://www.w3schools.com/colors/default.asp).
+For the purposes of adjusting the AirOS theme, the most important thing to understand is [how to specify colors](https://www.w3schools.com/colors/default.asp).
 It can be helpful to use tools like [colorhexa](https://www.colorhexa.com/5eabed) when choosing a palette of colors, including for checking accessibility for various color vision deficiencies.

-For reference, here is an example with most of the main BlueOS colors changed, together with the theme file that created it:
+For reference, here is an example with most of the main AirOS colors changed, together with the theme file that created it:

 {% end %}